 Make a new line

 Draw a backwards L shape.
 Text after the shape moves to a new line.

-Note: If you wish to keep a record of your ink edits, you should turn on Track Changes in Simple Markup mode on the Review tab before you start reviewing your document using Ink Editor.
+Note: If you wish to keep a record of your ink edits, select the Ink Editor pen > Track Changes before you start reviewing your document.

 Tell us what you think about Ink Editor and suggest improvements